Financial Aid Policies

 It is an interpretation of the “NS” mark to facilitate compliance with Federal Title IV Regulations.
 This policy only pertains to those students receiving Title IV funds and will determine the student’s enrollment status with relation to disbursement and to the Return of Title IV (R2T4) process.

 At the time of disbursement, the Office of Financial Aid reviews and determines student eligibility for Title IV aid.
 If it is determined that a student receives a “NS” mark for one or more classes, the student Title IV aid will be adjusted accordingly.

-Students who receive a “NS” designation for one or more classes, who have been incorrectly marked with a “NS”, it must be determined whether or not this was institution error.
-Students who have been incorrectly marked with “NS” must wait until passing grades have posted to their academic record in order for the Office of Financial Aid to adjust the student aid for that semester.
+When a student receives a “NS” designation for one or more classes and has been incorrectly marked with a “NS,” it must be determined whether or not this was an institutional error.
+If it is determined that it was institutional error, Financial Aid will disburse students financial aid as soon as possible If it is not determined to be institutional error, students must wait until passing grades have posted to their academic record in order for the Office of Financial Aid to adjust the student aid for that semester.

 - Full-time enrollment = 12 or more eligible credit hours